EasyCorp/EasyAdminBundle/doc/dashboards.rst

                 // set this option if you prefer the sidebar (which contains the main menu)
                 // to be displayed as a narrow column instead of the default expanded design ->renderSidebarMinimized()

+                // by default, all backend URLs include a signature hash.
+If a user changes any
+                // query parameter (to "hack" the backend) the signature won't match and EasyAdmin
+                // triggers an error.
+If this causes any issue in your backend, call this method
+                // to disable this feature and remove all URL signature checks ->disableUrlSignatures()
             ;
         }
     }